 This Dissertation is brought to you for free and open access by Knowledge Repository @ IUP.
 It has been accepted for inclusion in Theses and Dissertations (All) by an authorized administrator of Knowledge Repository @ IUP.
 For more information, please contact cclouser@iup.edu, sara.parme@iup.edu.

-DIFFERENCES IN STUDENT PERCEPTIONS OF STUDENT AND FACULTY INCIVILITY AMONG NURSING PROGRAM TYPES: AN APPLICATION OF ATTRIBUTION THEORY
+DIFFERENCES IN STUDENT PERCEPTIONS OF STUDENT AND FACULTY INCIVILITY AMONG NURSING PROGRAM TYPES: AN APPLICATION OF ATTRIBUTION THEORY in Partial Fulfillment of the

 A Dissertation